ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-part-1/04-sorting-overview.md

 but there is no additional work to place next to the other books in the shelf.
-On the other hand, Insertion sort takes a book blindly which involves no extra work, but instead it has to find the correct position to put it, and it also has to move some books to give space for the new book.
+On the other hand, Insertion sort takes a book blindly which involves no extra work, but instead it has to find the correct position to put it, and it also has to move some books to make space for the new book.

 *Warning*: There is a risk with analogies like this.
 For example, if you spread out the books on the floor it can be quick to find the smallest one